A PhD FOR LECTURERS

 To be eligible for the PhD Plus programme, you must:

-- be paying fees at the overseas rate
+- be paying tuition fees at the overseas rate

-- be a lecturer or senior lecturer in you home institution (which must be based outside the UK)
+- be a lecturer or senior lecturer in your home institution (which must be based outside the UK)

-- be located in Reading for at least 50% of your registration period.
+- normally be located in Reading for at least one year of your registration period

 You are normally expected to complete the PhD Plus programme elements during your second or third year of study.
 However, you may wish to undertake some of the elements in your first year.

-If you are interested in participating in the PhD Plus programme, you should:
+If you are interested in participating in the PhD Plus programme or wish to find out more, contact Dr Pam Stuart email@example.com

 Discover the next steps